 - E – Encourage the youth in your life to make healthy decisions and engage in positive extracurricular activities.

 Parents are the #1 influence in a youth’s decision not to drink underage or do drugs.
 That’s a really big deal.
 Having open, honest discussions with youth about substance use can help them learn the dangers of drugs and strategies for dealing with peer pressure.
 If you have youth in your life, being a positive, supportive role model for healthy behavior can make a big difference.
 Adults play a major part in preventing underage drinking.
 An easy but significant way parents can support prevention is by ensuring family mealtimes at home, which produces positive developmental benefits for youth.
+You can also make it a priority to have ongoing conversations with your teens about substance use, peer pressure and making healthy choices.
 In addition, adults can try to encourage youth to join sports, clubs and other afterschool programs.
 Youth who engage in positive, productive, meaningful opportunities are less likely to be making high-risk decisions like using substances.